banner

 - Homarr —— All-in-one management panel

-- Alist —— Mount local hard drives and various cloud drives, a good companion for NAS
+- Alist —— mount local hard drives and various cloud drives, great for NAS

-- Nextcloud —— Locally deployed cloud storage, although many say performance is poor, I haven't found a better alternative yet; Seafile is still being tinkered with, and I'll decide after comparing.
+- Nextcloud —— locally deployed cloud storage, although many say the performance is poor, I haven't found a more suitable one yet; seafile is still being tinkered with, and I'll decide after comparing once deployed

-- Cloudflared —— Intranet penetration tool, still deciding on different solutions, a temporary solution before the final one
+- Cloudflared —— internal network penetration tool, still deciding on different solutions, a temporary solution before the final one

 - Jellyfin —— NAS home media server

-Currently, there are this many applications or services installed.
-Most applications are configured, but there are still a few with various issues.
-Here are some problems encountered during the installation process and their corresponding solutions:
+Currently, there are only this many applications or services installed.
+Most applications have been configured, but there are still a few applications with various issues.
+Now, here are some problems encountered during the installation process and their corresponding solutions:

 1. qbittorrent under docker enabling alternative webui error "unacceptable file type, only regular file is..."#